Estimation of smooth functionals in high-dimensional models: bootstrap chains and Gaussian approximation: Main results

 where ${\mathcal F}:=\{g: \|g\|_{C^{0,s}(U_{\delta\sqrt{n}})}\leq 1\}.$ \end{proposition}

 It follows that the condition $\Delta_{{\mathcal H},\psi, \Theta_{\delta}}^{+}(\hat \theta,\tilde \theta)=o(n^{-1/2})$ holds if

-Next we state corollaries of Theorem \ref{risk_efficient_psi} and Theorem \ref{Main_Th_AA} (in the case of quadratic loss $\psi(u)=u^2$).
-In these corollaries, we will use Wasserstein distances $W_1,W_2$ to quantify the accuracy of normal approximation and to obtain a simpler form of the results.
+Next we state corollaries of theorems \ref{risk_efficient_psi} and \ref{Main_Th_AA} (and, for $s\in (1,2],$ of theorems \ref{simple_case_sleq2_a} and \ref{simple_case_s<2_B}) in the case of quadratic loss $\psi(u)=u^2.$ In these corollaries, we will use Wasserstein distances $W_1,W_2$ to quantify the accuracy of normal approximation and to obtain a simpler form of the results.

 \begin{corollary} Let $s=k+1+\rho$ with $k\geq 1$ and $\rho\in (0,1],$ and let $\delta>0.$ Let $\Theta$ be a subset of $E$ such that $\Theta_{\delta}\subset T.$ Suppose that, for some sufficiently small constant $c_1>0,$